-Those charged with governance are responsible for the other information.
-The other information comprises the information included in CAFS' annual report for the year ended 30 June 2021, but does not include the financial report and the auditor's report thereon.
+The directors are responsible for the other information.
+The other information comprises the information included in the Company's annual report for the year ended 30 June 2022, but does not include the financial report and the auditor's report thereon.